Python API¶

 - Parameters

-(table, with_index=False, as_list=True)¶ Convert table object to standard Python containers.
+Convert a table object into standard Python containers.

 - Parameters

-(table)¶ Remove all rows from the table which have only None values.
+Remove all rows from a table which have only

 - Parameters